adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [x] As a player, if there is no trait, clicking the first row will open the add modal

-- [ ] As a player, I can add a proficiency or language
+- [x] As a player, I can add a proficiency

-- [ ] As a player, I can delete a proficiency or language
+- [x] As a player, I can delete a proficiency

-- [ ] As a player, I can edit a proficiency or language
+- [x] As a player, I can edit a proficiency

-- [ ] As a plyer, if there is no proficiency, clicking the first row will open the add modal
+- [x] As a plyer, if there is no proficiency, clicking the first row will open the add modal

 - [ ] As a player, I can add tracking to a feature and can set it to reset on a long or short rest